About Sanjeev Himachali

 So one should have a vision, first thing.
 Second thing is that, okay, now, as a founder, as on the founding team of one, two, three people, there is limited work that you can do, okay?
 You might be competent in a few things but not all the things.
 So, it is very critical to create that winning team.
 It is important to bring on people who have the same fire, who have the same kind of vision.
 Same kind of energy to walk with you, okay?
 So that's critical, okay?

 Now, I was working with one of the companies and one of the core assignments I had was to develop that winning team.
 That team of 15 to 20 people on which we could raise a company of 200-300 employees.
 The winning team is very critical and we help them there.
 Secondly, culture, okay?
 Now, people say that right now we don’t want to have any culture or we want to be very flexible with our approach and all that.

 Culture is not only important to attract people and retain people, but culture also talks about discipline.
 Culture also talks about how focused you are, okay?
-So it’s important to have a culture.
-People outside the, whether inside or outside the company will relate with your culture,
+So it's important to have a company culture.
+People outside, whether inside or outside the company will relate with your culture.

 When people talk about culture, you see, the culture of this company is so great and the culture of this company is so shitty and all that.
 They play in politics.
 And those kinds of things people talk.
 So it's important to have that kind of culture and it’s important to create employer branding.
 That is another thing.